otto-de/api-guidelines/topics/restful.md

 - on successful `PATCH` requests, the server will update parts of the resource addressed by the URL as defined by the change request in the payload
 - successful `PATCH` requests will usually generate `200 Ok` or `204 No Content` (if resources have been updated with or without updated content returned)

-**Note:** since implementing `PATCH`correctly is a bit tricky, we strongly suggest to choose one and only one of the following patterns per endpoint, unless forced by a backwards compatible change.
+**Note:** since implementing `PATCH` correctly is a bit tricky, we strongly suggest to choose one and only one of the following patterns per endpoint, unless forced by a backwards compatible change.
 In preference order:

 1. use [`PUT`](#put) with complete objects to update a resource as long as feasible (i.e. do not use `PATCH` at all).
 2. use [`PATCH`](#patch) with partial objects to only update parts of a resource, whenever possible.
-(This is basically [JSON Merge Patch](https://tools.ietf.org/html/rfc7396), a specialized media type `application/merge-patch+json` that is a partial resource representation.)
+(This is basically [JSON Merge Patch](https://tools.ietf.org/html/rfc7396), a specialized media type `application/merge-patch+json` (sent as `Content-Type` request header) that is a partial resource representation.)
-3. use [`PATCH`](#patch) with [JSON Patch](https://tools.ietf.org/html/rfc6902), a specialized media type `application/json-patch+json` that includes instructions on how to change the resource.
+3. use [`PATCH`](#patch) with [JSON Patch](https://tools.ietf.org/html/rfc6902), a specialized media type `application/json-patch+json` (sent as `Content-Type` request header) that includes instructions on how to change the resource.
 4. use [`POST`](#post) (with a proper description of what is happening) instead of [`PATCH`](#patch), if the request does not modify the resource in a way defined by the semantics of the media type.

 In practice [JSON Merge Patch](https://tools.ietf.org/html/rfc7396) quickly turns out to be too limited, especially when trying to update single objects in large collections (as part of the resource).
 In this cases [JSON Patch](https://tools.ietf.org/html/rfc6902) can show its full power while still showing readable patch requests (see also [JSON patch vs. merge](http://erosb.github.io/post/json-patch-vs-merge-patch)).